 - Offset printing can print out complex photos or colors.
 The strength of silkscreen is to clearly reflect small texts.

 - Offset printing can only be mixed with the epoxy process while silkscreen can be mixed with the process of soft enamel, hard enamel, and epoxy.

 The custom pins that silkscreen mixes with the enamel process are very common, but many people don’t know the differences between them.

 - Silkscreen has no metal lines.
 Enamel craft is to use the metal line-divided paint areas.

-- Silkscreen can clearly reflect small texts and small texts using enamel craftsmanship will not be clearly reflected, that means silkscreen can be as a aided process (this is why we often see the silkscreen process added to enamel pins)
+- Silkscreen can clearly reflect small texts and small texts using enamel craftsmanship will not be clearly reflected, that means silkscreen can be as an aided process (this is why we often see the silkscreen process added to enamel pins)

 Offset Printed VS Enamel Craft

-In order to let everyone more thorough understanding of the custom lapel pins craft, we will also compare the difference between offset printed and enamel craftsmanship.
+In order to let everyone a more thorough understanding of the custom lapel pins craft, we will also compare the difference between offset printed and enamel craftsmanship.

 - Offset printed can perfectly reflect the gradation colors of photos and landscapes.
 The enamel crafts need metal to divide colors.
 For more details on the enamel process, please check out this link: https://www.gs-jj.com/blog/soft-enamel-vs-hard-enamel-pins/

 Today’s craftwork class is over.
 Have you learned about offset printed and silkscreen?
 If you have any other questions, you can leave messages in our comment area.
 Customize offset printed pins or silkscreen custom enamel pins, please go to: you can place an order.